Dat10496/Final-project-BE/README.md

 -[] as a admin shop, i can edit item
 -[] as a admin shop, i can create new item
 -[] as a admin shop, i can delete the item
+-[] as a admin shop, i can get list of items

 ### Items